 Current Grants

-Seven Stars is pleased to let folks know that we are again the recipient of a very helpful grant to help repair our building.
-On May 3, 2021 we learned that we are one of 12 organizations chosen for a grant from the 1772 Foundation in cooperation with the Preservation Trust of Vermont.
+We are deeply appreciative to the Preservation Trust of Vermont for an enormously helpful grant to repair our building.
+In May of 2021 we learned that we were one of 12 organizations chosen for a grant from the 1772 Foundation, in cooperation with The Preservation Trust of Vermont .
 This is a matching grant of $4765.
 We have been dealing with moisture issues along the foundation of our wonderful, old building.
-This amount will cover half the cost of Phase 1 of an initiative dealing with these issues.
+This amount was originally intended to cover half the cost of Phase 1 of an

-We will be repointing the bricks in the foundation in preparation for 2023 when the grounds around the building will be regraded, and buried drains and impermeable membranes will be installed, to redirect water away from the building.
-In the future, Phase 2 will involve work in the crawl space.
+When we are again able to move forward with the drainage project, the grounds around the building will be regraded, and buried drains and impermeable membranes will be installed, to redirect water away from the building.

 You can read more about it here: https://ptvermont.org/seven-stars-art-center-sharon/

-We will be repointing the bricks in the foundation in preparation for 2023 when the grounds around the building will be regraded, and buried drains and impermeable membranes will be installed, to redirect water away from the building.
-In the future, Phase 2 will involve work in the crawl space.
+When we are again able to move forward with the drainage project, the grounds around the building will be regraded, and buried drains and impermeable membranes will be installed, to redirect water away from the building.

 You can read more about it here: https://ptvermont.org/seven-stars-art-center-sharon/